-Want to know how Artec scanners cope with the hard to scan black surfaces?
-Let’s hear from Second Chance Games & Visual Effects who have scanned an actor in a very sophisticated robe for an episode of Sleepy Hollow.
-Second Chance Games & Visual Effects is an Atlanta based media provider of digital assets for the games, visual effects and 3D visualization industries.
+Want to know how Artec scanners deal with hard-to-scan black surfaces?
+Let’s hear from Second Chance Games & Visual Effects, who scanned an actor in a very sophisticated robe for an episode of the TV series Sleepy Hollow.
+Second Chance Games & Visual Effects is an Atlanta based media provider of digital assets for the games, visual effects, and 3D visualization industries.

-The studio developed a digital double of Wraith, an ancient demon played by actor Alexander Ward in ‘Whispers in the Dark,’ Season 3 Episode 02 of the Sleepy Hollow TV series (©20th Century Fox).
+The studio developed a digital double of Wraith, an ancient demon played by actor Alexander Ward in the episode titled, “Whispers in the Dark,” Season 3 Episode 02 (©20th Century Fox).

 The digital double of Wraith, with and without texture

 “The robe he was wearing was made of different fabrics.
-Some was mesh-like where you could see through it,” says Vic Holt, Vice-President of 2cgvfx.
+Some of the robe was mesh-like, where you could see through it,” said Vic Holt, Vice President of 2cgvfx.
 “To some degree it was shiny and black...two very difficult things to address in a scan!”

-Vic attempted to scan the robe with settings set standard, but realized some of them needed to be tweaked.
-“The settings had to be changed on the texture brightness bringing it down a small amount to take the glare off so the scanner could see better.
-Also, we adjusted the sensitivity up some and just had to move slow,” says Vic.
+Vic attempted to scan the robe using standard settings, but then realized some of them needed to be tweaked.
+“The settings had to be changed on the texture brightness, bringing it down a small amount to take the glare off, so the scanner could see better.
+Also, we adjusted the sensitivity up some and just had to move slow,” said Vic.

-The area to capture was quite large, and the team had to scan in sections with plenty of overlap so alignment could be done well.
-They used Eva for the robe and Spider for facial areas of great detail.
+The area to capture was quite large, and the team had to scan in sections with plenty of overlap, so alignment could be done well.
+They used Eva for the robe and Spider for facial areas with great detail.

-“The robe weighed a good bit and we had the actor stand on a turntable with poles to rest his hands on keeping his elbows locked into position,” says Vic.
-“We knew going in that the robe would probably fall off our very large turntable so I went to our shop and cut a larger piece of wood to be affixed to the top of it to hold the extra cloth material instead of it dragging on the floor when we spun him.”
+Vic Holt shared a few details about the scanning process, “The robe weighed a good bit, and we had the actor stand on a turntable with poles to rest his hands on, keeping his elbows locked into position.”
+He continued, “We knew going in that the robe would probably fall off our very large turntable, so I went to our shop and cut a larger piece of wood to be affixed to the top of it, to hold the extra cloth material instead of it dragging on the floor when we spun him.”

-Vic also used a special handle hooked to the scanners on one side, and on the other side there was a small monitor hooked to the hdmi port on the computer.
-“It allowed me to see what I was scanning rather than having to look over at the computer,” says Vic.
+Vic also used a special handle hooked to the scanners on one side, and on the other side there was a small monitor hooked to the HDMI port of the computer.
+“It allowed me to see what I was scanning rather than having to look over at the computer,” said Vic.
 “I just mirrored over the display and had Artec doing a Real Time Fusion while saving the raw scan file in the background.”

-Vic Holt uses a special monitor fixed to Eva during a scanning session.
+Vic Holt using a special monitor fixed to Eva during a scanning session.

-After scanning the robe the team had to remove it and do more scanning of his body just in case the robe moved and the chest area would be exposed.
-“So we basically had two separate scans to work on….the robe and the guy under it,” says Vic.
+After scanning the robe, the team had to remove it and do more scanning of his body, just in case the robe moved and the chest area would be exposed.
+“So we basically had two separate scans to work on….the robe and the guy underneath it,” said Vic.

-Then the models were rebuilt and remeshed in ZBrush so they could be altered and animated.
-“The mesh work needs to be done in a way that is optimized for animating as well as in not hindering in the rendering phase,” says Vic.
-“We provide the model as optimized as possible so they easy to deal with by the vfx department.”
+Then the models were rebuilt and remeshed in ZBrush, so they could be altered and animated.
+“The mesh work needs to be done in a way that is optimized for animating as well as in not hindering during the rendering phase,” said Vic.
+“We provide the model as optimized as possible, so it’s easy to deal with by the VFX department.”

 A still of Wraith in Season 3 Episode 02 of Sleepy Hollow.

-“It’s been real fun creating digital doubles of wonderful creatures this show has developed,” says Vic.
-“Their attention to detail is quite evident in watching the show as my wife and I have done since its beginning.”
+“It’s been real fun creating digital doubles of wonderful creatures this show has developed,” said Vic.
+“Their attention to detail is quite evident in watching the show, as my wife and I have done since its beginning.”